amparoamparo/angela-yu-bootcamp-dice-game/README.md

 # angela-yu-bootcamp-dice-game

-Note: design and CSS were already provided for the challenge.
+Note: design, HTML and CSS were already provided for the challenge.
+It's sadly not responsive!